csllc/cs-modbus/readme.md

 `node mb -h` shows the available command line options `node mb read holding 0 3` reads three registers starting at address 0 `node mb read holding 0 3 -v` reads the same three registers and outputs verbose diagnostic information, including the exact bytes transmitted and received over the link.

+If the cs-modbus package is installed 'globally':
+`npm install csllc/cs-modbus.git -g` the `mb` utility will be available at any terminal prompt, regardless of folder.
+In this case, it is simplest to use the environment variable configurations rather than edit the config.json file.
+For example:
+`set MODBUS_PORT=COM1`
+`set MODBUS_SLAVE=10`
+`set MODBUS_BAUD=19200`
+_(notice 'set' is used on Windows platforms, 'export' is the Mac equivalent)_

 ## Using cs-modbus to build an application